Our ‘Coffee for Breakfast’ Era is Over

 BEST Breakfast Practices

-Aim for 1 fist-sized serving of fruits and/or non-starchy veggies
+• Add a fist-sized serving of non-starchy veggies

-Acclimate yourself to eating earlier, in a series of steps, each lasting days-to-months, depending on how rapidly your brain accepts each step.
+Acclimate yourself toward eating a meal, in a series of steps, each lasting days-to-months, depending on how rapidly your brain accepts each step.

 Step 1.
 Start with energy-providing liquids.
 A tiny Gatorade, 1/3 to half a protein shake, or a homemade or pre-made smoothie.